 Electricity in Ethiopia

-In Ethiopia the power sockets are of type C, E, F and L. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Ethiopia the power plugs and sockets are of type C, E, F and L. The standard voltage is 220 V and the standard frequency is 50 Hz.

 Which power plugs and sockets in Ethiopia?

-In Ethiopia the power sockets are of type C, E, F and L. Check out the following pictures.
+In Ethiopia the power plugs and sockets are of type C, E, F and L. Check out the following pictures.

 - Type C: also known as the standard "Euro" plug.
 This socket also works with plug E and plug F.